Preparing for the Department of Fire and Emergency Services WA (DFES) Cognitive and Personality Assessments 2024

 To answer this question, we need to find a pattern that fits the sequence of numbers.
 In this case the pattern is +3, +5, +7, +9,,,.
 Therefore, the next number will be 25 + 11 = 36.

-This set of test questions is designed to measure your ability to pay attention to details.
-Each of DFES' error checking test question will introduce 2 similar lists of information.
+This set of test questions has been designed to measure your ability to pay attention to details.
+Each test question will introduce 2 similar lists of information.
 The two lists of written items will be similar but not identical.
 They will have small differences in letters or signs.
 You will be asked to identify how many items on both lists are identical.

 Let's review the following test question example: